bitfinity-network/canister-upgrader/README.md

 ## Introduction

-The upgrader is a canister allows the creation of polls to approve upgrade of other canisters.
+The upgrader canister allows the creation of polls to approve upgrade of other canisters.
 This is achieved by allowing registered voters to approve or reject upgrades identified by unique hashes.

 ## Poll types